bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getbestblockhash.md

 *Parameters: none*

-*Result---hash of the tip from the best block chain*
+*Result---hash of the tip from the best blockchain*

 {% itemplate ntpd1 %}
 - n: "`result`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The hash of the block header from the most recent block on the best block chain, encoded as hex in RPC byte order"
+  d: "The hash of the block header from the most recent block on the best blockchain, encoded as hex in RPC byte order"

 {% enditemplate %}